-For us, the best use of Hawaiian Miles, whenever possible, is their lowest cost award awards, previously called saver.
+For us, one of the best use of HawaiianMiles, whenever possible, is their lowest cost awards, previously called Saver.
 Those require the most flexibility and are typically found in low season and mid-week.
 They can also sometimes be found at the last minute.
-To lower those prices further, carry the Hawaiian branded credit card.
+To lower those prices further and get companion certificates, we carry the Hawaiian branded credit card.

 How’s your luck working when trying to redeem HawaiianMiles or Alaska MileagePlan awards?